SWI-PrologTeamLudumDare32/LudumDare45/README.md

-# Cooking with Snap
+# LudumDare45

-This is a demo of
+This is a fork of PlayingWithProlog/cookingwithsnap

-  * CHR
-  * Serving CHR, complicated by CHR's need to run in a single thread
-  * interfacing Snap! with Prolog
-  * dealing with Snap! not liking sessions

 ## Install (assumes you have a recent SWI-Prolog)